|Number of plants found: 19||Next||Go to page:||1||2|

 This rare species of Tabernaemontana is often confused with T. divaricata (commonly known as Pinwheel Jasmine) and T. orientalis (Banana Bush).
 However this Australian relative of Pinwheen Jasmine has its own distinctive features, and flowers look more like T. africana, although smaller size (1" in diameter).

+It is a popular ethnomedical plant often used in traditional African healing practices.
 Tabernaemontana crassa contains a large number of indole alkaloids with interesting pharmacological activities.
 The alkaloid content is similar to that of Tabernaemontana pachysiphon, another medicinally important species.
-In West Africa pulped leaves and latex from the stem and bark of Tabernaemontana crassa have several uses, the main ones being as a local anaesthetic, e.g. to treat dislocated bones or headache, for the treatment of wounds, sores, abscesses and furuncles, and to treat dermal infections such as filaria, ringworm and fungal infections.
-The latex is also applied as a haemostatic, as it forms a film over the wound.
+In West Africa pulped leaves and latex from the stem and bark of Tabernaemontana crassa have several uses, the main ones being as a local anesthetic.
+The latex is also applied as a hemostatic, as it forms a film over the wound.
 It is taken internally as an anthelmintic.
 Powdered bark is traded internationally in herbal medicine shops.

 Tropical shrub having glossy foliage and fragrant nocturnal flowers with crimped or wavy corollas.
 This Flore Pleno variety has beautiful, 1.5" large double flowers which are extremely fragrant, especially at night.
 It's very easy to grow, somewhat drought- and heat - tolerant, good for potting culture.